Learn / Guides / Web analytics report

 Traditional web analytics tools help you understand who visits your website, and what user interaction is taking place.
 For example, you can collect data like:

-- Traffic: find out how many people view your website, where they are coming from, and whether they are new or returning users
+: find out how many people view your website, where they are coming from, and whether they are

 With this information, you can start to optimize your website performance and make significant improvements.